stencila/dockta/README.md

 > 🔧 Add a GIF of a console session similar to [this one](http://media.kennethreitz.com.s3.amazonaws.com/pipenv.gif) by Kenneth Reitz for Pipenv

+> 🦄 Unicorn emoji are used to indicate features that are in development or are planned.
+We use them as a way of sketching out what this package will eventually look like.
+It's [readme driven development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html) with the vaporware ♨ called out!

+> 🔧 Create issues for each unicorn and put a `#2` link to the issue next to the unicorn

 <!-- Automatically generated TOC.
 Don't edit, `make docs` instead>

 <!-- toc -->